pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0135.md

 The core tool added to the Composable Architecture is the `@Shared` property wrapper.
-It allows you to introduce state to your features that can be shared with other features, all while embracing value types and not sacrificing testablity.
-One can think of it as being similiar to `Binding` in vanilla SwiftUI, except it is tuned specifically for the Composable Architecture.
+It allows you to introduce state to your features that can be shared with other features, all while embracing value types and not sacrificing testability.
+One can think of it as being similar to `Binding` in vanilla SwiftUI, except it is tuned specifically for the Composable Architecture.

 To share state in one feature with another feature, simply use the `@Shared` property wrapper: